26 Fitting and Exploring Bivariate Models

 ggplot2

-Bivariate data consist of datasets where two variables are measured for each observation.
+Bivariate data typically consists of measurements or observations on two continuous variables.
 For instance, both wind speed and temperature might be recorded at specific locations.
-This contrasts with univariate data, where only a single variable—such as temperature—is measured for each observation at two different locations.
+This contrasts with univariate data, where only a single continuous variable—such as temperature—is measured for each observation at two different locations.

 Understanding how to model and analyze bivariate data is critical for uncovering relationships and trends between the variables.
 In this chapter, we will delve into common fitting strategies that are specifically tailored for bivariate datasets.